 - Get emergency help right away if you take too much Trezix (overdose).
-When you first start taking Trezix, when your dose is changed, or if you take too much (overdose), serious or lifethreatening breathing problems that can lead to death may occur. - Taking Trezix with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decrease awareness, breathing problems, coma and death. - Never give anyone else your Trezix.
+When you first start taking Trezix, when your dose is changed, or if you take too much (overdose), serious or lifethreatening breathing problems that can lead to death may occur. - Trezix can cause severe drowsiness, breathing problems (respiratory depression), coma and death when taken with benzodiazepines or other medicines that depress consciousness. - Never give anyone else your Trezix.
 They could die from taking it.
 Store Trezix away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away Trezix is against the law.